 Cape Coral is one of the most bike-friendly communities in the nation!

-Last month, the the League of American Bicyclists awarded Cape Coral the bronze distinction as a “Bicycle Friendly Community (BFC).”
+The League of American Bicyclists awarded Cape Coral the bronze distinction as a “Bicycle Friendly Community (BFC).”
 The organization recognized Cape Coral’s 90 miles of connected bike and pedestrian paths.
 Cape Coral is one of only 351 bike-friendly communities in the country, making this designation a true honor.

 And the Cape has no intentions of losing that honor.
 In fact, the city is already working toward the silver level bike-friendly community status.
 According to Cape Coral’s mayor, Marni Sawicki, the community will continue to create a fun, safe, family-friendly bicycling atmosphere.